Calculation (card game): Variants

 As a variation, cards may be played from the stock to a waste pile which holds one card, and played from there to a foundation or tableau, instead of being played from the stock to a foundation or tableau as soon as they are turned over.
-In Betsy Ross, there is no tableau and only the single waste pile, but three such deals from the deck are allowed.

 Variations which make Calculation more difficult are to play all 52 cards without the starting A,2,3,4 on the foundations, or to use only three instead of four tableau piles.
 Playing with both these variations makes the game quite difficult, but a very skilled player will still be able to win at least two games out of three.